 Collegiate buildings constitute a compact quadrangle, slightly widening towards the west.
 The northern part is occupied by the church, from the west and south there are canon buildings with adjacent cloisters, from the east the former bishops’ house, the sacristy and the gate towards the town.
 The second gate, called Mill Gate, is located in the southern wing.

 In the chapter’s buildings there were canons’ apartments, initially single-chamber, similar to monastic cells.
 They were preceded by tiny rooms for the servant boys.
 In the south wing there was a refectory (covered with a diamond vault in 1515), and in the west wing, next to the church tower, there was a treasury, library and archive.

-The church with external dimensions of approximately 61,5 × 25,5 meters has the form of a three-nave hall without a separate chancel.
+The church with external dimensions of approximately 61,5 × 25,5 meters has the form of a three-aisle hall without a separate chancel.
 The height is 18 meters to the vault.
-On the western side, a tall, four-sided tower is added.
+On the western side, a tall, four-sided tower was added.
 The eastern gable of the church is decorated with numerous pinnacles and pilaster strips.
-The huge interior is divided into three aisles, thanks to rows of pillars connected by seven bays on the left and on the right side of the nave.
+The huge interior is divided into three aisles, thanks to rows of pillars connected by seven arcades on the left and on the right side of the nave.
 The nave is crowned with a stellar vault.